Record Retention Periods for DOT Audit Prep

 Common gaps

-• Former driver files are deleted when payroll closes the driver out.
+• Former driver files are deleted when payroll closes the driver out — the three-year post-employment retention period under 49 CFR 391.51 is ignored.

-• ELD records are left only inside a vendor portal without local export routines.
+• ELD records are left only inside a vendor portal without a local export routine — when the account lapses, the records disappear.

-• Drug and alcohol records are treated as one retention bucket even though Part 382 uses different periods.
+• Drug and alcohol records are treated as one retention bucket even though Part 382 uses different periods for different record types.

-• Annual inspection proof is kept in the truck but not in the audit archive.
+• Annual inspection certificates are kept in the cab of the truck but not archived in the office — when the audit happens, the office cannot produce them.

 Before / During / After audit